josephm1/Safe-API-Doc/index.md

 Then a new entry will be created and saved to our Public ID's Mutable Data Structure with the Web Service Name as its key and the Random Mutable Data name as its value.

-Once you upload an index.html to your web service you will be then able to navigate to your own website, it will have a URL which looks something like this: `safe://servicename.publicid`
+Once you upload an index.html to your web service you will be then able to navigate to your own website with its SAFE URL.

 #### SAFE Browser